-The Planning Commission shall be the Board of Supervisors.
-If the zoning issue concerns both the township and a municipality, the planning commission shall consist of the Board of Supervisors and two members appointed from the relevant municipality.
+The Planning Commission shall be appointed with the membership composed of the three Township Supervisors and two persons appointed from the municipalities in the Township.
 The Planning Commission shall have the following powers and duties:

 - 1. Recommend the establishment of plan rules, regulations, and procedures for the purpose of administrating this ordinance; - 2.
-Assist the Zoning Administrator in conducting inspections of land uses and administration of this ordinance; - 3.
+Assist the Zoning Administrator in conducting inspections of land uses and administration of this ordinance: - 3.
 Hear and forward recommendations on appeals; - 4.
 Hear and recommend action on all applications for zoning map amendments; - 5.
-Hear and advise the Board of Township Supervisors regarding conditional use permits and variances; - 6.
+Hear and provide recommendations to the Board of Township Supervisors regarding conditional use permit and variance applications; - 6.
 Conduct public hearings and forward recommendations to the Board of Township Supervisors on applications; - 7.
 Review from time to time the provisions of this ordinance; and - 8.
 Recommend to the Board of Township Supervisors such plans, policies, ordinances, and procedures as it deems appropriate in order to promote or secure the development or redevelopment of the Township in accordance with the Comprehensive Plan.